 Asian Studies

 The Asian Studies Program offers a major and a minor, both of which prepare students for a wide range of careers with international scope.
-Students interested in Asian studies can enroll in any of the other courses listed under the Asian Studies section on the First-Year Student website.
+Students interested in Asian studies can enroll in any courses listed under the Asian Studies section on the First-Year Student website.

 CHIN 101